livecoding-recipes/livecoding-recipes.github.io/_posts/2016-04-04-recreating-da-funk.md

 (def da-funk
   (->> (phrase [2 1/2 1/2 1/2 2.5 1/2 1/2 1/2 2.5 1/2 1/2 1/2 2.5 1 1]
-               [1 0 1 3 -2 -3 -2 0 -4 -5 -4 -2 -6 -5 -4])
+               [0 -1 0 2 -3 -4 -3 -1 -5 -6 -5 -3 -7 -6 -5])
-       (where :pitch (comp scale/F scale/major))
+       (where :pitch (comp scale/G scale/minor))
        (all :part :da-funk)
        (all :amp 1)))
 {% endhighlight %}

 The base is `phrase` function which takes two sequences: durations and pitches (as degrees of a given scale).
-So as we're in F major, F is 0, G is 1, A is 2 and so on.
+So as we're in ~~F major, F is 0, G is 1, A is 2~~ G minor, G is 0, A is 1, Bb is 2 and so on.
 If you want a pause, just use `nil` as pitch, but remember to handle it carefully later.

 Now let's create instrument: